How to Maintain a Valid Immigration Status in Canada

 Please visit Assessing Study Permit Conditions on the IRCC’s website to learn more.

-Cohort Model: VCC programs are structured for international students to maintain a full-time academic status for the duration of their studies.
-Many of VCC's programs follow a cohort model, meaning students are automatically enrolled in courses by the college.
-This model requires students to adhere to a predetermined progression plan that aligns with the program's curriculum, ensuring they start, advance through, and graduate alongside their cohort with a fixed schedule.
+Cohort Model: Most VCC programs are designed to ensure that international students maintain full-time academic status throughout the duration of their studies.
+Many programs follow a cohort model, meaning students follow a pre-determined class schedule set by the College.
+This model requires students to adhere to a structured program progression plan that aligns with the approved curriculum, allowing them to start, advance, and graduate with their assigned cohort on a fixed schedule.

-University Transfer: International students in University Transfer programs must register for a minimum of 9 credits each term (winter, spring/summer, and fall) to maintain full-time academic status throughout their program.
-University Transfer students do not have a term scheduled break.
+University Transfer: International students enrolled in University Transfer programs must register in a minimum of nine (9) credits per term (Winter, Spring/Summer, and Fall) to maintain full-time academic status throughout their studies.
+University Transfer programs do not include a scheduled break term, and students are expected to remain continuously enrolled each semester.

-International students can work full-time during a scheduled break, as long as they maintained full-time academic status before and after the break.
-Please visit the IRCC website for further details on regularly scheduled breaks.
+International students may work full-time during a scheduled break, provided they maintained full-time academic status both before and after the break period.
+For more information, please visit the IRCC’s website regarding regularly scheduled breaks.

-International students may have the option to enroll in a full-time or part-time course load during a regular schedule break, should they choose to do so, while still retaining the ability to work full-time.
-This opportunity can be particularly beneficial for students wishing to retake courses they may not have passed in previous terms.
-It's crucial, however, to understand that to qualify as a scheduled break, this period must be an official part of the program's structure, and students must have been enrolled in a full-time capacity before and after this break.
+International students may have the option to enroll in a full-time or part-time course load during a regular schedule break, while still maintaining the eligibility to work full-time.
+This option can be particularly beneficial for students who wish to retake courses they did not successfully complete in previous terms.
+To qualify as a scheduled break, the period must be an official part of the program’s structure, and students must have been enrolled full-time in the term immediately before and after the break.

-VCC does not issue scheduled break confirmation letters without receiving a request letter from IRCC.
-This letter is not issued for employment purposes.
-Instead, students can utilize the email communication they received regarding their scheduled break when they commenced their program or refer to the program website if the information is available.
+Scheduled Break Confirmation Letters: VCC does not issue scheduled break confirmation letters unless a formal request is received from IRCC.
+These letters are not provided for employment purposes.
+Students may instead use the email communication received at the start of their program that confirms the scheduled break period, or they may refer to their program website if the information is publicly available.

 The content on this page reflects the information available at the time of its publication.
 It is important to acknowledge that Immigration, Refugees and Citizenship Canada (IRCC) and other government departments regularly revise their policies.
 For the latest information, please visit Immigration, Refugees and Citizenship Canada (IRCC) website.